As companies grow and employ more staff, the dynamics change.

 - Try to keep production teams self-managed and down below 10.
 They are more likely to act cohesively.

 - Keep the organisation flat.
 Split up into divisions when your employee count exceeds the 50-80 mark.
 If the organisation is more widespread, it may split into “divisions” naturally based on geography or special sectors.
 The more widespread geographically, the more effort is required.
 Remotely located staff, especially those at customer premises, can go “native”.
-They will have the customer’s interests as their focus not having any regard for the company that pays them.
+They will often more likely to have the customer’s interests as their focus not having any regard for the company that pays them.

 By looking at team size, specialisms and governance you can design a structure/system that results in minimum bureaucracy, therefore enabling profitable growth.